 Photo: Anders Hansson

-Supporting sustainable management at a local level
+Support for sustainable administration at a local level

-Support to authorities and institutions
+Support for authorities and institutions